nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 `Parser` creates different `Command` class to execute the task.

 Each `Command` class has :
-* An distinct `execute()` method which is overrides the parent class, therefore tailored to execute the given command.
+* A distinct `execute()` method which is overrides the parent class, therefore tailored to execute the given command.
 * An `ui` specifically for taking in further user input in order to carry out the command.

 ### 2.5.
 Router Component
 ![img.png](images/RouterComponent.png)

-The **Router Component** consist of the `Router` class which is reponsible for finding the shortest route to get from one location to another.
+The **Router Component** consist of the `Router` class which is responsible for finding the shortest route to get from one location to another.
 In finding the shortest route, it utilises the breath-first-search algorithm, which will be further elaborated in the implementation section.